MCJack123/CraftOS-PC/docs/md/gfxmode.md

 ```

 ## Setting pixels
-In graphics mode, the `term.setPixel(x, y, color)` function can be used to set a pixel to a color.
+In graphics mode, the `term.setPixel(x, y, color)` function can be used to set a pixel to a color. **Unlike the rest of the `term` API, the coordinates of the pixels start at position (0, 0), not (1, 1).** For example, to set the top-leftmost pixel to white, use `term.setPixel(0, 0, colors.white)`.
 The color argument has different meanings depending on the mode.
 In mode 1, the color argument must be a color from the `colors` API.
 In mode 2, the color argument must be a number between 0-255.
 Switching to mode 2 also changes the color argument for `term.setPaletteColor` and `term.getPaletteColor`.

 To draw many pixels at once, the `term.drawPixels(startX, startY, pixels)` function can be called.
 It takes an initial X and Y position and draws lines of pixels in a table.
 Each line may be either a string with the byte value of each character representing a color from 0-15 (0-255 in 256-color mode); or a line can be a table with each entry representing one pixel as specified in `term.setPixel`.
 This function allows drawing pixels quicker than using `term.setPixel` for each pixel.